eric-git/TestWebApplication/unit-test-project-test/readme.md

 1. Open this folder using VS Code;

-2. Run the following command to spin up a local Node.js Web API (powered by `Express.js`) for helper services;
+2. Run the following command to spin up a local Node.js Web API, powered by `Express.js`, for helper services;

 ```console
 npm start